pinecone-io/canopy/README.md

 # Canopy

 **Canopy** is a Sofware Development Kit and a Framework for AI applications.
-Canopy allows you to test, build and package Retrieval Augmented Application and on top of Pinecone Vector Database. **Canopy** is desinged to be well packaged and easy to use.
+Canopy allows you to test, build and package Retrieval Augmented Applications with Pinecone Vector Database. **Canopy** is desinged to be well packaged and easy to use.
 It can be used as-a-library or as-a-service and designed to be modular, so you can use only the parts that you need.

 * **Ease of use** - Installed with a single command and can deploy an AI application in minutes. **Canopy** is designed to be easy to use and easy to integrate with your existing applications and compatible with OpenAI /chat/completions API.